hermonochy/Rescueland/The Planet File.md

 Power Status: Every inhabited planet has a number assigned to it, ordering it's military power.

 Tech level: How high the technology is, on a scale of 1-12, or military.
 1 means it is stone age level, 12 as high as it can go.
-Earth would be a level 3 planet.
+Earth is a level 3 planet in this scale.

-Population: The population of the planet
+Population: The number of inhabitants

-Atmospere: The main gasses of the atmoshere
+Atmosphere: The main gasses of the atmoshpere

 General: General information